 How much does refinancing cost?

 Although refinancing isn’t free, if it ends up saving you money in the long-run, it’ll be well worth it.
 It typically costs 2% – 3% of the amount you’re borrowing.
 You’ll need to repay closing costs, which vary depending on the size of your mortgage, the lender, and where you live.
 The average closing cost for refinancing is more than $4,000.
 Closing costs include a variety of fees: the mortgage application, property appraisal, loan origination, title insurance, and more.

 How do I refinance?

-Start the refinancing process by talking to your current mortgage provider and weighing what they offer compared to other lenders.
-Whether your finances have improved or worsened, refinancing could be a the right option.
+Start the refinancing process by talking to your current mortgage provider and weighing what they can offer you in comparison to other lenders.
+Shop around for the best terms so that you have different options to choose from.
+Whether your finances have improved or worsened, refinancing could be the right choice for you.